 The zoological and botanical collections, as they were inventoried in 1759, consisted of 496 zoological objects such as birds, mammals and shells from many parts of the world as well as 246 insects and 42 plants.
 The plants, however, were probably not a part of the original donation.

 A total of twenty one zoological objects as well as 82 insects which were collected at Björntorp mansion by Stobaeus’s assistant Johan Leche have been positively identified as belonging to the original Stobaeus collection.
 In addition to these objects, there are another 300 that need more research regarding their origin and connection to the Museum Stobaeanum.
 Stobaeus’s herbarium was not part of his donation to the university and today it is unclear what happened to it after his death in 1742.
 At present, there are no known botanical objects preserved from that time in the Biological Museum collection.

-The still existing original 18th-century objects include mounted skeleton of a swan [link to Alvin], an engraved Nautilus shell [link to Alvin], shark teeth [link to Alvin], an armadillo [link to Alvin], a Cerambyx cerde (majalis) [link to Alvin] and a Meloë scabrosus (verigantus) [link to Alvin].
+The still existing original 18th-century objects include mounted skeleton of a swan, an engraved Nautilus shell, shark teeth, an armadillo, a Cerambyx cerde (majalis) and a Meloë scabrosus (variegatus).
 The latter two are insects and were part of our fauna in the 18th century but are now considered to be extinct species.